- Define terminology for pharmacogenomic testing.

 Genotyping by RFLP analysis.
 (A) To detect the CYPD6*4 allelic variant, a 392 base pair (bp) long PCR product was amplified from genomic DNA.
 The wild-type allele carries two recognition sites for the BstNI restriction enzyme as indicated by scissors.
 The SNP characterizing the CYP2D6*4 allele destroys one of those sites as indicated by the star.
 Consequently, the PCR products derived from the wild-type and variant alleles will be cut into three and two fragments, respectively.
 (B) The resulting digestion products were separated by size using agarose gel electrophoresis, visualized with ethidium bromide, a DNA-intercalating dye, and scanned for documentation.
 Subjects homozygous for the wild-type allele exhibit 192, 161, and 39 bp long fragments, subjects homozygous for CYP2D6*4 have 363 and 39 bp long fragments, and heterozygous subjects exhibit a composite pattern.
 Genotypes of the subjects are as indicated.
 M denotes the 100 bp marker reference ladder.

 In real-time (RT) PCR, the formation of amplification product is detected at each cycle.
 This can be achieved by measuring fluorescent dyes that intercalate into DNA such as SYBR green,3 fluorogenic-labeled probes such as TaqMan chemistry3 (also known as “fluorogenic 5” nuclease chemistry), or molecular beacons,4 to name a few.
-TaqMan® SNP Genotyping Assays are frequently utilized for ease of use ...
+TaqMan® SNP Genotyping Assays are frequently utilized for ease of use and ...